More than 30 killed in latest attack in Sudan’s Darfur region: Monitor

 On Monday, the UN’s humanitarian chief Tom Fletcher described the situation in the region as “horrifying”.

-He said he had spoken by phone with both SAF general Abdel Fattah al-Burhan and RSF leader Mohamed Hamdan Dagalo, who committed to giving “full access to get aid in”.
+He said he had spoken by phone with both SAF general Abdel Fattah al-Burhan and RSF second in command general Abdelrahim Dagalo, who committed to giving “full access to get aid in”.

 International aid agencies have long warned that a full-scale RSF assault on el-Fasher could lead to devastating urban warfare and a new wave of mass displacement.